 Group Counseling & Workshops

-To get started with group counseling and workshops, your first visit will be a walk-in visit to receive an initial assessment from a mental health counselor.
+To get started with group counseling and workshops, your first visit will be an initial consultation to receive an assessment from a mental health counselor.

 What is group counseling?

 Group counseling is a therapy format that addresses personal issues through interpersonal interaction, psycho-education, and skills training.
 Group counseling can be a powerful tool for growth and change, through which students deepen their level of self-awareness, enhance their use of coping skills, increase their sense of self-acceptance, and reduce their feelings of isolation or anxiety.
 Students who join a therapy group have a unique opportunity to receive multiple perspectives, support, encouragement, and feedback from other individuals in a safe and confidential environment.